About the piece

 Ballade for Piano was the first piece that I wrote upon moving from Israel to New York in 2006.
 While I did not have a cohesive vision for the piece when I began writing, it slowly materialized on its own accord.
 New themes and ideas continuously arose during the creative process, resulting in the momentum of a journey.
 While composing, I thought of the piece like a movie, which revealed various scenes, characters, and moods.
 Its overall tone ended up being quite somber, likely reflecting the mixed feelings that I had about leaving my home behind and starting a new life.
 The piece ends with a coda that binds three melodic themes that appeared earlier.
 I like thinking of these reoccurring gestures as memories on a nonlinear time line; these sometimes remind the listener of something that happened earlier, while at other points seem to foreshadow an upcoming event.
 In my ears, it gives the piece a sense of reflection and nostalgia.
 In 2011 the piece won the American Liszt Society International Bicentennial Composition Contest.

-Performance by Paul Barnes, who premiered the piece after it has won the American Liszt Society Bicentennial Composition Competition in 2011:
+Performance by Paul Barnes, who premiered the piece after it had won the American Liszt Society Bicentennial Composition Competition in 2011:

 Ballade for Piano